 - Side effects can range from mild symptoms, such as drowsiness or feeling sick (nausea), to life-threatening conditions, although these are rare.
 Some side effects may go away after a while, once your body gets used to the medicine, but some side effects can last much longer and be troublesome.

 - Interaction is the term used to describe the effect different medicines have when you take more than one of them.
 Adding another medicine may change the effect the first medicine has on your body.
 Some medicines also interact with herbal or complimentary and alternative medicines.

-- On rare occasions, health professionals can make mistakes when they prescribe or give a medicine.
+- Mistakes – on rare occasions, health professionals can make mistakes when they prescribe or give a medicine.
 They may forget about the interactions or get the dose wrong.
 You can also make mistakes with your medicines if you get confused about when and how much to take of each medicine.

 For these reasons, it’s good to know when problems might occur with your medicines and what you can do about that.
-Here are is our guide to what problems to watch out for and tips to help you avoid them:
+Here are is our guide to problems to watch out for and tips to help you avoid them.